jacksonrayhamilton/custom-promise/README.md

 Create a promise resolving with values from `collection`.
 Each value in `collection` must be fulfilled by `p.resolve` before the promise is fulfilled.
-If any value in `collection` is rejected, the promise is rejected. `collection` can be an array or an object.
+If any value in `collection` is rejected, the promise is rejected. `collection` can be an array-like object or an object.

 A "micro" build is also available without `catch`, `resolve`, `reject`, or `all`, which are useful, but not strictly necessary for creating A+-compliant